Gloucester prison.

 on the end wall of A Wing.

-chamber was built onto end of A Wing.
+into the execution chamber built onto end of A Wing.

-The condemned cell was last one on left, on the middle landing.
+The condemned cell, A2-15, was last one on left, on the middle landing.

-The execution chamber was built onto end wall, left of window.
+execution chamber, since demolished, was built onto end wall and the outline of

 Individual